osgi/osgi.enroute/osgi.enroute.web.simple.provider/readme.md

 `/bnd/[BSN]/`

-For example, given a bundle `osgi.enroute.web.example`, and a file `index.txt` with the contents "Hello, World!", you would ensure that you ship the file in this directory:
+For example, given a bundle `osgi.enroute.web.example`, and a file `index.txt` with the contents "Hello, World!", you would ensure that you ship the file in this directory relative to the root path of your bundle:

    /static/osgi.enroute.web.example/index.txt